 I believe that all students can learn when taught correctly.
 Young people get bored easily, so I use videos and academic internet games in addition to traditional teaching methods to help my students learn.
 I would like the opportunity to help your child progress in his/her academics.

 Here is some personal information about me.
 I love music, dancing, and relaxing by the pool.
 As far as movies go, I prefer comedies, because they make me laugh.
 I have only one child.
-She is 20 years old and recently obtained a degree from the Art Institute of California.
+She is 22 years old and has a degree from the Art Institute of California.
 I am vegetarian and have a vegetable garden growing in my backyard.
 There is something very comforting about eating food that I have grown myself.

 I look forward to hearing from you.